project-origin/registry/src/ProjectOrigin.PedersenCommitment/README.md

 ```

-The secret has two fields one must persist to later prove the data, the Message and BlindingValue.
+The secret has two fields that must be persisted to later prove the data, the Message and BlindingValue.

 ```csharp
 // store these values